(Even if this is not your situation, anyone healing from infidelity will find help in this article.)

 I am particularly interested in the subject of a dear friend who betrays with a friends spouse. … How do I deal with this woman?
 I can’t seem to let go of the idea of talking it out with her.
 I’m really so angry it makes me really sad!
 She is in family videos and photos all over the place! … This was a very developed friendship with our magic baby time.
 It’s just so horrible.
 Help!

-For those who are suddenly hurled into the stormy waves of healing from infidelity, situations where you are not only dealing with the fact that your spouse has been unfaithful, but also the fact that the affair partner is a close friend are sadly common.
+For those who are suddenly hurled into the stormy waves of healing from infidelity, situations where you are not only dealing with the fact that your spouse has been unfaithful, but also the fact of discovering that your spouse cheats with a close friend… can be extremely difficult.
 These situations are more difficult, because you’re dealing with a double betrayal.

 In some healing from infidelity situations, the spouse has had an affair with a close family member.